grabnerandi/data-driven-devops-tutorial/README_TRACEING.md

 ### Step 2b: Launch Codespaces or GitPod
 To make things easier we can just create a Codespace or use a service such as GitPod which will create a VM for you and will then execute the on-create.sh scripts automatically.
-Later on we will need to uniquly identify our log entries.
+Later on we will need to uniquly identify our traces entries.
 There please export your name (can be real or made up) in the USER env variable - like this:
 ```
 MYNAME="Ruler of OpenTelemetry"
 ```